nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 e.g. `Ben Bobby` will return `Ben Yang` and `Bobby Chin`.

 <box type="tip" header="**Note**">
-    `find` works on the entire applicant list and will display any applicant whose name matches at least one keyword, even if they were filtered out using `filter`.
+    <code>find</code> works on the entire applicant list and will display any applicant whose name matches at least one keyword, even if they were filtered out using <code>filter</code>.
 </box>

 Example: